vitoplantamura/OnnxStream/README.md

 --seed              Sets the seed.
 --save-latents      After the diffusion, saves the latents in the specified file.
 --decoder-calibrate (ONLY SD 1.5) Calibrates the quantized version of the VAE decoder.
---not-tiled         (ONLY SDXL 1.0) Don't use the tiled VAE decoder.
+--not-tiled         (ONLY SDXL 1.0 and TURBO) Don't use the tiled VAE decoder.
+--res               (ONLY TURBO) Sets the output PNG file resolution.
+Default is "512x512".
 --ram               Uses the RAM WeightsProvider (Experimental).
 --download          Forces the (re)download of the current model.
 --curl-parallel     Sets the number of parallel downloads with CURL.
-Default is 4.
+Default is 16.
 --rpi               Configures the models to run on a Raspberry Pi.
 --rpi-lowmem        Configures the models to run on a Raspberry Pi Zero 2.
 ```